fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

 # MACHINE LEARNING MODEL

 After deciding the features to be selected, we move on to training the data on a machine learning algorithm from which make our predictions.
 As a preliminary test, we will be using different classification models with their default parameters to compare how well each model works with the data set that we have.
 These classification models are Logistic Regression, Naive Bayes, Stochastic Gradient Descent, K-Nearest Neighbors, Decision Tree, Random Forest, and Support Vector Machine.
 The models will take turns to fit the data in the loop and an accuracy score will be the output.

+Note that beforehand, we have already split our data and set out a separate test set.
+We will now be using the test set and feed it to the machine learning model as new data that the model has never seen before to see how the model performs on an entirely new set of data.

 ```python